Angular momentum transfer in cosmological simulations of Milky Way-mass discs: Methodology

 We characterize the torques acting on gas using two methods: outputting the acceleration values from each force at every snapshot and outputting the corresponding net change in angular momentum from the previous snapshot due to said force.
 In the first method, used primarily for visualizations at a single time point, torques are calculated as follows:

-wherein $M_{\rm{bin}} = \sum_{i}m_{i}$ is the sum of the masses in the spatial bin, $\bf{a}_{j}$ is the acceleration due to the force being considered and $\ell$ is the specific angular momentum.
+wherein $M_{\rm{bin}} = \sum_{i}m_{i}$ is the sum of the masses in the spatial bin (see Sec.~\ref{sec:methodology-bins} for bin definition), $\bf{a}_{j}(\bf{r}_{i})$ is the acceleration due to the force $j$ acting on particle $i$.
 Calculations were done in the galactic frame as described in the previous section.
 This acceleration is taken directly from the acceleration values at a given snapshot time as used in the simulation code.
-Note, the $\dot{m_{i}} \boldsymbol{\ell}$ is a Lagrangian torque and refers to the change in the numerical element mass due to enrichment from stellar feedback.
-Given that these simulations are run in MFM mode, there is no additional mass transfer between hydrodynamical cells.
-This term has little to no effect on the specific torques considered throughout this study and is not displayed.
+Note, in this formulation of torque there would also exist a Lagrangian torque $\dot{m_{i}} \boldsymbol{\ell}$ that refers to the change in the numerical element mass due to enrichment from stellar feedback.
+Given that these simulations are run in MFM (meshless finite mass) mode, there is no additional mass transfer between hydrodynamical cells.
+We have confirmed that this term has little to no effect on the specific torques considered throughout this study and is not displayed.

 The second method involves directly calculating the torque during the simulation run and summing the resulting changes to gas velocity to determine the change in specific angular momentum between snapshots.
 At each timestep in the simulation where an element is updated, the change in specific angular momentum for a given force is calculated as follows: